SolitudeRA/Solitude-Blueprint/README.md

 ### 4. Responsive Design for Multi-Device Compatibility
 - **Adaptive Layout**: A responsive grid layout is used for different devices, with desktops prioritizing content density for more information, while mobile layouts emphasize readability.
 - **Mobile Optimization**: Adjustments are made to card layouts, font sizes, and spacing on mobile to ensure an optimal reading experience.

+## Layer Design Overview

+### 1. Layer Division
+Each frontend component is assigned to a specific layer based on its function, from the lowest to the highest display priority.
+The main layers include:
+- **Background Layer**: Provides a static background that acts as the visual foundation of the page.
+- **Content Layer**: The core area for displaying blog content such as articles, images, and code.
+- **Static UI Layer**: Houses non-interactive UI elements like the navigation bar and footer.
+- **Interactive Layer**: Contains dynamic components that respond to user actions, such as buttons for likes, comments, or other forms of interaction.
+- **Popup Layer**: Displays floating or modal content, bringing attention to elements that need to stand out, like image previews or content menus.
+- **Top Notification Layer**: Used for critical notifications or alerts, appearing above all other content to capture the user’s focus.

+### 2. Shadow and Layer Height Design
+Each layer is assigned a unique shadow effect, with progressively deeper and softer shadows to create a visual "depth" or "closeness" to the user’s perspective.
+This layered shadowing effect helps users quickly understand the relative positioning of elements on the page.
+Higher-priority elements, like popup or notification layers, typically have more prominent shadows to distinguish them from the main content and emphasize their importance.

+### 3. Dynamic Interaction Effects
+Layers can dynamically respond to user interactions.
+For instance, clicking a button can trigger a popup window, a navigation menu, or an important notification.
+These popups and notifications are placed on higher layers to ensure they remain visually distinct and central to the user’s attention.
+Additionally, these layers can feature animations, such as sliding or fading effects, to make transitions between layers smooth and natural.

+### 4. Usage Scenarios
+- **Content Display**: Core content, like article text, is placed on lower layers to provide a stable reading experience without distractions.
+- **Navigation and Interaction**: Static UI elements, such as navigation bars, are layered just above the content, making navigation easily accessible without interfering with the main content.
+- **Floating and Notifications**: Popups and top notifications are positioned on the highest layers, ensuring immediate visibility for alerts or confirmation messages, with shadows that clearly separate them from other content.